 You will be cutting three pieces of fabric.
-The first piece cut 18 inch square.
-I don’t allow for seam allowances in a pillow cover because I want my pillow form to fill the cover.
+The first piece to cut is an 18 inch square.
+I don’t allow for seam allowances in a pillow cover because I want my 18 inch pillow form to fill the cover.

 - Cut 1 piece 18 inch square

 - Cut 2 pieces 18 inch by 13 inch each

 How To Sew An 18 Inch Envelope Pillow Cover

 Hem 1 long side of each of the 18 x 13 inch pieces with a 1/2 inch hem folded twice.
 Fold 1/2 inch.
 Press then fold up another 1/2 inch.
 Press.
 There you have a double folded hem.

 Sew the folded hem with wrong side up.
 I like to use a hemming ruler to press my hem.
 This little ruler is invaluable.
 It can be picked up at your local fabric store, inexpensively.